 For example, eight hours of exposure to 90 dB industrial noise daily is considered relatively safe for most people.
 However, using power tools (100 dB), listening through a stereo headset (110 dB) or attending a rock concert (about 120 dB) may damage hearing after just a few exposures and after 30-60 minutes.

 Amniotic fluid protects your growing baby only to some extent.
 Amniotic fluid slightly muffles noises that are high pitched.
-But studies have shown that it also amplifies noises in the low range.
+But studies have shown that it also amplifies noises in the low range and loud noise can negatively affect the growing fetus.

 So to be safe when pregnant, avoid any situation that exposes your baby to loud noise for extended time periods.